I started meal planning in 2015 when my husband and I decided to take a more natural path to healing his cancer.

 Our weekly menu is posted on the back of my pantry door and everyone knows what to expect.
-I do allow some flexibility if our taste buds are craving fish on Wednesday and it’s on the menu for Friday so we just switch days.
+I do allow some flexibility if our taste buds are craving Monday that was scheduled on Wednesday so we just switch days.

 Breakfast is chosen from a few basic staples that I try to always have on hand.
 My breakfast items include the following:

-Lunch is almost always leftovers or I will make a large batch of something and have it available through the week like chicken salad.
-My favorite lunch is a combination of a fruit and cheese plate.
+Lunch is almost always leftovers or I will make a large batch of something and have it available through the week like pasta or salad.
+My favorite lunch is a snack plate.
 I like to mix and match from what we have in the fridge and typically keep these staples on hand: